 This guide is intended to give you a hopefully easy to use method for sizing your PURAIN filter in any location.
 It is based on local rainfall in your area so it will not use a blanket assumption for roof size which is only accurate for certain geographies.
 You will have different size recommendations depending on the rainfall intensity in your area.

 Background – Ideal Operation:

-The reason that the PURAIN catches all rainfall up to a certain rainfall GPM is due to its design with a ramp up to the reject port.
-Up to the hydraulic jump flow rate, the filter acts like a simple basket filter will all captured wateer falliing through the screen to the rainwater tank.
+The reason that the PURAIN catches all rainfall up to a certain rainfall GPM is due to its design with a ramp-up to the reject port.
+Up to the hydraulic jump flow rate, the filter acts as a simple basket filter will all captured water falling through the screen to the rainwater tank.
 When the hydraulic jump occurs, water rolls back on itself like in a river rapids to clean the screen.
-The amount of water flow required to achieve hydraulic jump is shown on this graph.
+The amount of water flow required to achieve a hydraulic jump is shown on this graph.

 There will be some water flushed out of the filter when the jump occurs.
 Luckily the amount of rainfall lost is small if the PURAIN filter is sized right.
 In almost all geographies the distribution of rainfall looks something shown on this graph where even though there are some rain events with heavy rainfall, most of it falls at a lower flow rate:

 The trick is figuring out what size filter achieves this kind of results for your geography and for roof size.
 That is what we show next.

 In sizing pipes for runoff from roofs, engineers need to look at how the design will handle infrequent, high-intensity rainfall events.
 In designing a rainwater collection system, we want to do a great job in handling lower intensity events such that water capture is maximized and water quality is the best possible using rainwater collection best practices (see ASPE 63).